Note

 from synthesizer.load_data.load_camels import load_CAMELS_IllustrisTNG

-from synthesizer.sed import Sed
+from synthesizer.sed import Sed, plot_spectra

 # Get the grid